Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/select.md

 ## Sizing

-You may also use large custom selects to match our similarly sized text inputs.
+You may also choose from small and large custom selects to match our similarly sized text inputs.

 {{< example >}}
 <select class="form-select form-select-lg mb-3" aria-label=".form-select-lg example">